 Chances of winning the Oscar 70%

 Guillermo del Toro's enchanting fantasy-romance The Shape of Water nabbed two Golden Globes – Best Director and Best Original Score – and if popular acclaim is anything to go by, it's the greatest threat to Three Billboards' chances of success.
+However, its chances were recently knocked by its lack of a Best Picture win at the BAFTAs, although del Toro won his first for Best Director.

 Like Martin McDonagh's film it's attracted superlative reviews, albeit for somewhat different reasons.
 Whereas the former is largely driven by the intricate (and foul-mouthed) intricacies of its dialogue, the language of del Toro's film is primarily visual, a gorgeous throwback to the heyday of classic Hollywood monster and silent movies.